 This Sexist Cartoon Everyone Is Freaking Out About Is Actually Fetish Porn

-FYI, bimbofication erotica is a niche kink that involves a person transforming into a hyper-sexualized caricature.
+FYI, bimbofication erotica is a niche kink that involves a person transforming into a hypersexualized caricature.

-1. This week, an image showing a woman transforming after reading a book, has been shared across social media.
+1. This week, an image showing a woman transforming after reading a book has been shared across social media.

-2. The drawing shows a tanned, blonde woman in heels and a dress, slowly transforming into a pale, dark haired woman in jeans, thanks to a book.
+2. The drawing shows a tanned, blonde woman in heels and a dress slowly transforming into a pale, dark-haired woman in jeans, thanks to a book.

 “According to this illustration, reading takes away muscle tone, besides that it makes you white, almost European.
 And makes you cut your hair.”

-3. Many people have stated they find the cartoon offensive, because of its perceived stereotyping of women.
+3. Many people have said they find the cartoon offensive because of its perceived stereotyping of women.

 “To believe in this shit and support it is really is something else.”